 The entire staff is very polite and happy…the original Brooklyn service style!

-We were lucky enough to meet the owners of the restaurant, Todd Enany and Adam Landsman, that were mingled within the waiters and staff, serving every table and making sure everything was working seamlessly!
+I was lucky enough to meet the owners of the restaurant, Todd Enany and Adam Landsman, that were mingled within the waiters and staff, serving every table and making sure everything was working seamlessly!
 Jaime Young, the Chef, was at full speed in the kitchen!

 They told a bit about their story and how it all started.